What is periodic limb movement disorder?

 Treatment options for PLMD can include any of the following:

-- Avoid caffeine--Caffeine can make PLMD worse so avoid caffeinated products (eg, coffees, teas, colas, some non-cola pops [like Mountain Dew], energy drinks, chocolates, and some medications [Excedrin®]).
+- Avoid caffeine--Caffeine can make PLMD worse so avoid caffeinated products (e.g., coffee, tea, cola, some non-cola pops [like Mountain Dew], energy drinks, chocolates, and some medications [Excedrin®]).

 - Check iron level--Your physician may wish to check your child's iron and folic acid levels.
 Low levels of these nutrients can contribute to PLMD symptoms.

-- Take medications--Several different types of drugs that play a role in regulating muscle movements can be tried as a last choice.
-These may include dopaminergic agents (eg, carbidopa-levodopa and other newer compounds like ropinirole), benzodiazepines (eg, clonazepam), certain anticonvulsants (eg, gabapentin) and others.
+- Take medications--Several different types of drugs that play a role in regulating muscle movements can be tried as a last choice in severe cases.
+These may include dopaminergic agents (eg, carbidopa-levodopa and other newer compounds like ropinirole), benzodiazepines (eg, clonazepam), and certain anticonvulsants (eg, gabapentin) among others.

 Additional Sleep Information and Suggested Readings